AI Agent connector

 Additional resources

-- Intelligent by Design: A Step-by-Step Guide to AI Task Agents in Camunda.
+- Intelligent by design: A step-by-step guide to AI task agents in Camunda

-- AI integration GitHub repository working examples.
+- Agentic AI examples GitHub repository working examples